 Galaxy S7 Pie Release Date

 If Samsung decides to release Android Pie for the Galaxy S7, and that’s a huge if, the official release isn’t coming in early 2019.

-The Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, and Galaxy Note 7 FE have all been certified running Android Pie with Galaxy S7 and Galaxy S7 Edge certifications nowhere to be found.
+The Galaxy Note 7 FE and several other Galaxy devices have been certified running Android Pie.
+Unfortunately, Galaxy S7 and Galaxy S7 Edge certifications are still nowhere to be found.